BaAmadoCamunas/Color-Panel-Tool/README.md

 ## Overview

-The Color Panel Tool is a Maya workspace tool that allows riggers and Rigging TDs to quickly assign viewport colors and Arnold render settings to control curves.
+The Color Panel Tool is a Maya workspace tool that allows Riggers and Rigging TDs to quickly assign viewport colors and Arnold render settings to control curves.

-It is designed to improve rig readability, standardize control colors, and automate render curve setup in production environments.
+It is designed to improve rig readability, standardize control colors and automate render curve setup in production environments.

 This tool is suitable for: